Eunice-Orenge/alx-system_engineering-devops/0x00-shell_basics/README.md

-changes working directory to previous
+ script that changes the working directory to the previous one